echao04-sudo/rain-city-roads/README.md

 python analysis.py
 ```

-Give it a few seconds, the collisions file has 261,009 rows in it so it takes
-a moment to load.
-It prints out the numbers for all four questions and saves
-five figures into a `plots` folder.
-If you don't have a plots folder it makes
-one for you.
+Give it a few seconds, the collisions file has 261,009 rows in it so it takes a moment to load.
+It prints out the numbers for all four questions and saves five figures into a plots folder.
+If you don't have a plots folder it makes one for you.
+The five that start with rq are the ones in my report: rq1_rainy_vs_dry.png is Figure 1, rq2_first_rain.png is Figure 2, rq3_rain_vs_ridership.png is Figure 3, rq3_ridership_by_band.png is Figure 4, and rq4_bike_risk.png is Figure 5.

 For the tests: